-As excited as people are to see the continuation of the Peter-Tony relationship that was started in Captain America: Civil War, it’s only the beginning for Peter according to Spider-Man: Homecoming director Jon Watts.
+As excited as people are to see the continuation of the Peter Parker and Tony Stark relationship that was started in Captain America: Civil War, it’s only the beginning for the former according to Spider-Man: Homecoming director Jon Watts.

 “Yeah, I think that’s inevitably going to be such a big part of Peter’s life, but I also do think it’s sort of the starting point.
 Like you were saying, there are so many other elements and characters in this universe for Peter to interact with, I can’t wait to see what else we can do.”